 Selection keyboard shortcuts

-There are a few keyboard shortcuts that can make the selection process more efficient.
+The following keyboard shortcuts can make the selection process more efficient:

 - Shift—Press and hold to add features to an existing selection.
-You can click individual features or drag around a collection.
+You can click individual features or digitize around a collection.

 - Ctrl—Press and hold to remove one or more features from the existing selection.